 Today you have four tutorials to work through, where you’ll meet things like

-Today you have 11 one-minute videos to watch, and you’ll meet things like variadic functions, throwing errors, and more.
-Once you’ve watched each video there’s a short test to help make sure you’ve understood what was taught.
+switch, and more.
+Once you’ve watched each video and optionally gone through the extra reading, there’s a short test to help make sure you’ve understood what was taught.